https://github.com/kelnishi/wacs

 ```

-If enabled, WACS will do a linear pass through the instruction sequences and roll up interdependent instructions into directed acyclic graphs.
+When enabled (`runtime.SuperInstruction = true`), WACS does a linear pass through the instruction sequences and rolls up interdependent instructions into directed acyclic graphs.

 Instructions are replaced with functionally equivalent expression trees `InstAggregate`.
 The new aggregate instructions are *in-memory*